YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLPREVRECOV, Journal file has nonzero value in prev_recov_end_of_data field

-Run Time Error: This indicates that YottaDB/GT.M encountered a non-zero value for the journal file header prev_recov_end_of_data field.
+Run Time Error: This indicates that YottaDB encountered a non-zero value for the journal file header prev_recov_end_of_data field.
 MUPIP JOURNAL RECOVER/ROLLBACK can cause the field to be non-zero but it cannot become a current generation journal file for YottaDB run-time.
 Run-time considers the journal file as bad and switches to a new journal file cutting the back-link.

 Action: Report the complete error to YottaDB support along with appropriate log messages within the same time frame.